Celiac Symptoms in Women

 *For a more general list of symptoms, visit our main Celiac Disease Symptoms page.

 But for many women, unexplained infertility is the only sign of undiagnosed celiac disease.
 Some studies indicate that celiac disease may occur in as many as 4% to 8% of women with unexplained infertility.
-However, researchers have also found results suggesting that there is no relationship between celiac disease and infertility.

 The good news is that a proper diagnosis is easy and treatment has the potential to restore a woman’s health.
 Doctors have observed some women successfully conceive after a year or more upon receiving a diagnosis and maintaining a strict gluten-free diet.